UMInteractive/Weblab/notes/2-HTML.md

 [cite](http://html5doctor.com/element-index/#cite) -  tag defines the title of a work (e.g. a book, a song, a movie, a TV show, a painting, a sculpture, etc.)

 *From html5 doctor*

+### When you are done building your page, run your code through the [HTML Validator](https://jsonformatter.org/html-validator)